MIT-LCP/mimic.mit.edu/jekyll-site/_overview/gettingstarted/cloud/index.md

 * No setup required
 * Updates will be integrated into BigQuery when they are available
-* Derived concepts from the [MIMIC code repository](https://www.github.com/MIT-LCP/mimic-code) are precomputed and available on the `mimic_derived` dataset
+* Derived concepts from the [MIMIC code repository](https://www.github.com/MIT-LCP/mimic-code) are precomputed and available on the `mimiciv_derived` dataset

 If absolutely necessary, it is possible to download the data from a Google cloud bucket; instructions are provided at the end of the document.
 Please do keep in mind that the PhysioNet team is covering the cost of downloading the dataset.